PlexSheep/studi-list/README.md

 This is the repository for the final task of the first semester of programming in C at DHBW Mannheim.

 # Compiling
-Just compile it using 'make', a Makefile is included.
+Just compile it using `make`, a Makefile is included.
+You can remove the compiled stuff using

 ## Task (german)
 Finale Aufgabe